 ROBUST STUDENT DASHBOARD

-All students can track their progress at their current level and have one-click access to the current lesson.
-Students training in person can also track their class credits or monthly training plan.
-The dashboard also includes a complete lesson-by-lesson index of every level that you have access to, from White Belt through Black Belt training.
+Students can track their progress at their current level and have one-click access to the current lesson.
+The dashboard also includes a complete lesson-by-lesson index of every level that you have access to, from the Foundation level through completion of the system.

-In addition to Master Moy Yat's six volumes of his published work, other pioneering Wing Chun Sifus have contributed to our collective wisdom, including Bruce Lee, James Yimm Lee, Rene Ritchie, Randy Williams, Ip Chun, Augustine Fong, Danny Xuan, David Peterson, Wayne Belonoha and many, many more.
+At its core, this course is based on the Wing Chun system developed by Grandmaster Ip Man and his senior disciples.
+The concepts and principles are inspired by the teachings and published work of Grandmaster Moy Yat.
+This has been enriched by the work of many other pioneering Wing Chun sifus who have contributed to our collective wisdom, including James Yimm Lee, Rene Ritchie, Ip Chun, Ip Ching, Danny Xuan, David Peterson and many, many more.
 This course only exists because of the tireless work of these Wing Chun giants.

 This guide is called WING CHUN CONCEPTS to emphasize the importance of understanding the underlying concepts, theories and core principles of Wing Chun.
 Many Kung Fu styles teach movement and application, or technique, alone.
 The idea is that over time, the student will begin to draw conclusions based on all the techniques they have learned, and this will lead to insight into the underlying principles.

-Grandmaster Moy Yat had the opposite approach.
-He would focus on the seed idea or the concept within each movement.
-Instead of teaching an application, he would teach the principle behind the technique.
+The Concepts course uses the opposite approach.
+In this course, we will focus on the seed idea or the concept within each movement.
 This leads you away from traditional, linear thinking – if opponent does "A," then do "B" – and guides you more towards reflexive problem solving.
 The principle or seed idea can then grow and branch into many different and varied applications.

 When applications are shown in this guide, try to keep in mind the underlying principles rather than just the technique itself.
 For instance, a single move from one of the Wing Chun forms may have multiple applications or techniques that can be drawn from it, but even very different techniques will likely be illustrating a single core principle.
 This idea will be much less "abstract" as we begin working through the application phase of the curriculum.